ARMmbed/mbed-os-example-ble/README.md

  * `<module_name>` is an ELF binary containing symbols (useful for debugging).
  * `<module_name>.hex` contains only the application (not the SoftDevice binary) and can be used for Firmware Over the Air.

-The .hex files (above) are in [Intel HEX file format](https://en.wikipedia.org/wiki/Intel_HEX), which is human readable text.
-In most cases, builds result in binary files (in BIN format); Nordic targets require HEX files because they embed settings for some configuration registers located at large addresses that would require very large BIN files to encode.

-For other targets, typically those that use external hardware like a shield, the `<module_name>` or `<module_name>.bin` file (in BIN format) will be generated under `build/<yotta_target_name>/source/`. `<module_name>` is typically an ELF file containing debugging symbols; `<module_name>.bin` can be flashed to the board,  using the mbed interface chip.

-At this point, you should have the following

-* A board with the appropriate hardware for BLE.
-* An application binary (in HEX, BIN, ELF or similar format), meant for the target board, that makes use of the BLE APIs.

-To verify that the example are working properly, you should follow the README.md of the specific example, which will explain in more detail what the example does and how to test it.

 Creating your own applications using BLE in mbed OS
 ======================================================